-The Waterfall Gardens have a lot of of hummingbird feeders which may make it worthwhile if you need to pick up some high-elevation hummers.
+The Waterfall Gardens also have a lot of of hummingbird feeders which may make it worthwhile if you need to photograph some high-elevation hummers.
 The Waterfall Gardens is a slick, touristy dream for Costa Rica.
 It's hard to spin it any other way.
 It's expensive for non-residents (at least $36), but the feeders are very productive.
 All people are moved through a system of exhibits and natural waterfalls towards the final destination where they are picked up by bus and brought back to the entrance of the gardens.
 You can walk (and bird) at your leisure and there are several trail options.
-I managed several nice high-elevation species on the way down (Prong-billed Barbet, Costa Rican Warbler, etc.) If you can stay overnight (an expensive option) or arrive very early before the tour buses get there, it may be a rewarding.
+I managed several nice high-elevation species on the way down to my car (Prong-billed Barbet, Costa Rican Warbler, etc.) If you can stay overnight (an expensive option) or arrive very early before the tour buses get there, it may be more rewarding.
 A couple of other exhibits - the Butterfly Garden and the Frog Garden - are also nice attractions.